WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 </div>

 <div class="fragment">
-Lets look at an example.
+Let's look at an example.
 </div>

 ## Sensitivity Training

 - We often use one of these methods to normalize user input.

-- Say we're asking for a color and call the `toLower()` method on the user's response.
+- Say we're asking for a color and call the `ToLower()` method on the user's response.

 - Before comparing the user input to "red", the user can type "RED", "Red", or "red" and it won't matter.